 Different passage WI-38 cells were fixed with 4% PFA and washed with PBS.
 Then membrane permeabilized with 1% Triton X-100.
-Nucleolus Bright Red or Nucleolus Bright Green (N511) and nuclear staining dye, DAPI were added and were imaged using confocal microscope.
+Nucleolus Bright Red or Nucleolus Bright Green (N511) and nuclear staining dye, DAPI were added and were imaged using a confocal microscope.

-Cells were immersed in 4% PFA for 5 minutes, Triton X-100 for 20 minutes.
+Cells were immersed in 4% PFA for 5 minutes, and Triton X-100 for 20 minutes.
 Then incubated in each fluorescent probe for 5 minutes.

 Nucleolus Bright Green: Ex.
 488 nm / Em.
 500-600 nm